Skip to content

 When you need functionality that doesn't exist in WeWeb's native elements, WeWeb AI can generate custom-coded components:

-1. In AI chat, keep Build mode selected
+1. In the Agents panel, keep Build mode selected

 2. Request a specific component (e.g., "Create a dual range slider component")